Article Table Of Contents

 It seems as if there's a neighborhood for everyone in Omaha.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Omaha.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Nebraska thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Omaha.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Omaha neighborhoods are the worst, and which are the best?
+So the question arises, which Omaha neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Omaha hoods need a little tender loving care - the sore thumbs of the Omaha area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Dundee ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Omaha hoods need a little tender loving care – the sore thumbs of the Omaha area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Dundee ranks way above the rest.

-We examined 23 of Omaha's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Omaha's reputation.
+We examined 23 of Omaha’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Omaha’s reputation.

 Read on to see how we determined the places around Omaha that need a pick-me-up.
 And remember, don't blame the messenger.